glaParaBio/mars-hpc-notes/README.md

 *some-program conda* will lead you to the exact name you need, e.g. *ggplot conda* should get https://anaconda.org/conda-forge/r-ggplot2 on the top hits.

-If a program is not on (bio)conda you can always isntall it with traditional methods in the dedicated environment.
+If a program is not on (bio)conda you can always install it with traditional methods in the dedicated environment.

 * Install dependencies